-As mentioned in the Safety Performance section of this chapter, the MBTA will also overhaul catamarans, hybrid and compressed-natural-gas (CNG) buses, Blue Line vehicles, and streetcar-type vehicles that serve the Mattapan High Speed Line.
+As mentioned in the Safety Performance section of this chapter, the MBTA will also overhaul hybrid and compressed-natural-gas (CNG) buses, Blue Line vehicles, and streetcar-type vehicles that serve the Mattapan High Speed Line.
+It will continue to support an ongoing overhaul program for its ferryboats.
 It will also fund activities and procurements to keep its commuter rail locomotives and coaches to ensure that these fleets are resilient and in a state of good repair.
 Finally, it will allocate funds to planning for future fleet procurements.

 Meanwhile, CATA plans to purchase several buses, including both body-on-chassis and low-floor buses, to replace those that have reached the end of their useful life.
 The MWRTA plans to purchase cutaway vehicles to replace vehicles that have reached the end of their useful life.
 Expected purchases include CNG-powered vehicles and electric vehicles.
-MWRTA will also continue pursuing opportunities to migrate its fleet to fully electric vehicles.
+MWRTA will also continue pursuing opportunities to migrate its demand response fleet to fully electric vehicles.

 Collectively, these investments will help improve the condition of the fleets and make progress with respect to the TAM rolling stock performance measure.